This is my story

 The rewards and challenges of building your own company

 The journey so far has been quite thrilling.
 The process of creating a startup, building all necessary frameworks, learning from mistakes, re-doing things over and over again, improving, until you finally get on top is an absolutely worthwhile experience and drives me to get up every day.
-My passion for piano and for this startup are so huge, I do almost nothing else.
+I do almost nothing else.

 I am glad you have found me here and even more so if you took the time to read the story of my life.
 Feel free to leave me a message if you like.
 I'd be happy to hear from you.